Home

 This photo shows the very well made tool for setting the points gap on BMW motorcycles.
 Order one from Paul.
 Say hi for me.

 The precision machined tube automatically opens the points the correct amount, no matter where the engine is turned.
-The attached “feeler” gauge is the correct one for the gap.
-A nice touch is that it is metric.
-It is not important, but very cool of Paul.
+The attached "feeler" gauge is the correct one for the gap.
+A really nice touch is that it is metric.
+Not important, but very cool of Paul.
 Now the BMW motorcycle mechanical advance mechanism is no longer in the way and setting the gap is easy.
 Setting the points is quick and accurate.
 A points tool can be obtained from Paul at repairhead@sbcglobal.net (new address) and is about the same as the one above.
 Send him your name and address.
 A points tool will arrive in the mail on the honor system.
 You inspect, use it and then send him the money.
 The last I heard it was $20.
 I have owned a points tool like this for 30 years and used it hundreds of times.
 The points tool has paid for itself many times over.
 We should be thankful that someone like Paul Tavenier, a BMW rider himself, will do small runs of things for a reasonable price.
-He tells me that he sells a few a month, so this isn’t his retirement job, he isn’t getting rich.
+He tells me that he sells a few a month, so this isn't his retirement job, he isn't getting rich.
 Thank him.

 The condenser